 In Diagnostic Mode, press the [MODE] key until "Pump High" is displayed.
-The pump shows the maximum, minimum, and stall values for the pump at its high speed.
+The display shows the maximum, minimum, and stall values for the pump at its high speed.
+Write down the "Max" reading.

 Block the gas inlet and watch the pump current reading (labeled "I") increase.
-Write down the blocked reading.
-If the pump current reading does not increase significantly (for example, more than 10 counts), then there may be a leak in the gas inlet or the pump is weak or defective.
+Write down its blocked reading.
+Note: If the pump current reading does not increase significantly (less than 10 counts), then there may be a leak in the gas inlet or the pump is weak or defective.